 - To make the caramel sauce: In a small, heavy bottomed pot, bring the maple syrup to a boil over medium heat.
 Keep a watchful eye on the syrup and continue boiling for 2 minutes and 30 seconds, reducing heat only if necessary to prevent overflow.
 Remove the pot from heat.

 - Add the nut butter, vanilla extract, salt and cinnamon to the pot of maple syrup.
 Whisk until well blended.
-Drizzle the mixture over the popcorn and toss with a rubber spatula or big spoon until well mixed.
-Pour the popcorn on the parchment-covered baking sheet and arrange it in a single layer.
+Add the nuts to the popcorn, then drizzle the maple mixture over the popcorn and nuts.
+Toss with a rubber spatula or big spoon until well mixed.
+Pour the popcorn onto the parchment-covered baking sheet and arrange it in a single layer.

 - Bake the popcorn for 6 minutes, then rotate the pan and cook for another 2 minutes.
 Remove from oven and sprinkle with additional cinnamon and salt, to taste.
 The popcorn will continue to crisp up as it cools.
 Once it’s cool, break the popcorn into pieces (or leave them in chunks!) and serve.